tred-io/crawfordranch.com/replit.md

-# Lampasas Legacy Ranch Website
+# Crawford Ranch Website

 ## Overview

-This is a modern, full-stack web application for Lampasas Legacy Ranch, a multi-generational cattle ranch in Central Texas.
+This is a modern, full-stack web application for Crawford Ranch, a multi-generational cattle ranch in Central Texas.
 The application serves as a marketing website and contact management system for the ranch, which offers wedding venues, corporate retreats, Christian retreats, hunting trips, and outdoor activities.

 ## System Architecture